AliA1997/CryptoVapes/frontend/BEST CODING PRACTICES.md

 * EACH GROUP IS SEPERATED BY A SPACE.

 ## HTML or JSX
+* For creating pages use CryptoVapesRouteContainer.
+* For container use the appropiate container components found in the Containers file.
+* For text use appropiate text components found in the Typography file.
 * Make sure each div tag has it's purpose.
 * NEVER use dangerouslySetInnerHtml, this can cause cross-site scripting attacks.
 * When displaying a list of items, make sure to use uuidv4() for the key instead of the index of the item.
 Due to cases when we are displaying two lists, there would be duplicate key which therefore defeats the purpose of the having the key to begin with.